 - contact the employer, and the person who made the claim, and request more information in order to identify the policy.
 If the policy still cannot be identified, then the insurer is to inform the employer and the person who made the claim that the insurer is not the current insurer.
-The insurer must then refer the claim to WorkCover's Claims Assistance Service; or - pass the claim to the current insurer, if the identity of the current insurer can be determined and notify the worker in writing.
+The insurer must then refer the claim to the WorkCover Customer Service Centre; or - pass the claim to the current insurer, if the identity of the current insurer can be determined and notify the worker in writing.